 Biography

-Swedish baritone Joa Helgesson grew up in Blackeberg, Stockholm.
-He went to choir school as a boy, formed his first death metal-band at the age of 12, went on to sing and play bass in several bands and compose music at Rytmus high school.
+Joa Helgesson grew up in Blackeberg, Stockholm.
+He attended the Adolf Fredrik choir school as a boy, picked up electric bass and formed his first death metal band at 12 years of age, went on to sing and play bass in several bands, and composed music at the Rytmus high school.
 A composition collaboration with schools from New York and Shanghai under the tutorship and baton of Quincy Jones brought him to China.
-He studied acting at the Shanghai Theatre Academy in China, started his classical vocal training at the chamber music programme of MDH/Sweden, and finished his studies at the University College of Opera in Stockholm.
+He studied acting at the Shanghai Theatre Academy in China and took up classical singing.
+He began his classical vocal training degree in the chamber music program at Mälardalens Högskola paired with literature studies, and graduated from the University College of Opera in Stockholm in 2008.

-Joa Helgesson made his international debut while still in college, as a winner of the Kammeroper Schloss Rheinsberg singing competition, in the role of Belcore in Donizetti’s L’elisir d’amore.
-As a promising young singer, Joa Helgesson was then accepted at the National Opera Studio in London and subsequently at the Opera Studio of Opernhaus Zürich where he worked under conductors Bernard Haitink, Zubin Mehta, Nello Santi, and Ingo Metzmacher, and was the cover for Thomas Hampson in Verdi’s I Masnadieri (Francesco).
+Joa Helgesson was subsequently accepted at the National Opera Studio in London and at the Opera Studio of Opernhaus Zürich, where he worked under conductors Bernard Haitink, Zubin Mehta, Nello Santi, and Ingo Metzmacher.

-Joa Helgesson is also active as a permformance artist, mixing opera and performative art.
-Under the moniker Opera Bestia he brings unconventional shows on stage.
-His performances have been shown at Halland Opera and Vocal Festival, Wasteland Summerfest in Amsterdam, Borderland in Danmark, Malzfabrik, KitKatClub, ORWOhaus, Griessmuehle, SchwuZ, Ballhaus Mitte and The Maze i Berlin.
+Joa Helgesson is also active as a performance artist, mixing opera and performative art.
+Under the moniker Opera Bestia, he brings unconventional shows on stage.
+His performances have been shown at Halland Opera and Vocal Festival, Wasteland Summerfest in Amsterdam, Borderland in Denmark, Malzfabrik, KitKatClub, ORWOhaus, Griessmuehle, SchwuZ, Ballhaus Mitte, the BMX Conference, and The Maze in Berlin.

 Share: